 The lady is wearing a workman's overalls, turned into a swimsuit, or maybe a swimsuit made out to look like a workman's overalls.
 The colour, texture and pocket are those of a workman's overalls, the rest is clearly a swimsuit.

-The photo is low in detail, with many nearly single-colour areas, with high contrast and vivid detail.
+The photo is low in detail, with many nearly single-colour areas, with high contrast between the areas and some vivid details.

 It is rich in action even though there's no movement.
 Even though most parts are nearly monochrone, the total photo uses colours and other elements to be maximally striking:

-• last but not least, her face is uniquely rich in colour.
+- last but not least, her face is stands out by being rich in colour.

 Next, the app.